MNassef/Deeplearning.ai/README.md

 # Deeplearning.ai
 Deeplearning.ai Coursera Notebooks

-Notebooks for programming assignments of the deeplearning.ai specialization
+Notebooks containing my solutions for the programming assignments of the deeplearning.ai specialization